rishsharma/tictactoe/README.md

 tictactoe
 =========

-Python implementation of an NxN dimension tictactoe.
+Python implementation of an NxN dimension tic tac toe game.
 It uses no look ahead logic (instead deferring to heuristics).